swent-epfl/public/project/README.md

 ### Sprint Review
 - __Sprint Goal__ (SG): The primary focus of the Review is on whether the previously defined SG was achieved, so start by discussing the SG and how the completed work contributes to it.
 If you didn't define a concrete SG for your first Sprint, no worries, but make sure you do it for every Sprint thereafter.
 - __Increment__: Stakeholders (in this case, the coaches) inspect the Increment and provide feedback on its functionality, usability, and completeness.
 Normally this would include a demo.
 Ask the coaches questions you have about the app's functionality.
-Don't panic if you have nothing to demo in your firs Sprint, you're still learning.
+Don't panic if you have nothing to demo in your first Sprint, you're still learning.
 - Review __completed tasks__ with the coaches, and make sure that both time estimates and actual time spent are recorded.
 Give/receive feedback on design, process, and progress.
 Move issues to _Done in S1_ status.
 - Go over the SM's __minutes of the stand-up meetings__.
 - Product Owner (PO) discusses relevant changes that could influence future development, such as maturing thoughts on the app and its audience.
 In the real world, the PO could bring in __updates on the market or business environment__, competitors, etc.